dart-lang/site-www/src/_tutorials/dart-vm/cmdline.md

 <pre class="prettyprint lang-dart">
 ...
-<span class="highlight" data-toggle="popover" title="Parsed arguments" data-content="This object contains parsed options and flags.">ArgResults argResults;</span>
+<a tabindex="0" role="button" class="highlight" data-toggle="popover" title="Parsed arguments" data-content="This object contains parsed options and flags.">ArgResults argResults;</a>

-void main(<span class="highlight" data-toggle="popover" title="Command-line arguments" data-content="The system passes command-line arguments into the program in a list of strings.">List&lt;String&gt; arguments</span>) {
+void main(<a tabindex="0" role="button" class="highlight" data-toggle="popover" title="Command-line arguments" data-content="The system passes command-line arguments into the program in a list of strings.">List&lt;String&gt; arguments</a>) {
   exitCode = 0; //presume success
   final parser = new ArgParser()
-    <span class="highlight" data-toggle="popover" title="Define a valid flag" data-content="Add a flag definition to the command-line argument parser.
-This code defines the flag -n, which when used displays line numbers.">..addFlag(lineNumber, negatable: false, abbr: 'n')</span>;
+    <a tabindex="0" role="button" class="highlight" data-toggle="popover" title="Define a valid flag" data-content="Add a flag definition to the command-line argument parser.
+This code defines the flag -n, which when used displays line numbers.">..addFlag(lineNumber, negatable: false, abbr: 'n')</a>;

-  argResults = parser.<span class="highlight" data-toggle="popover" title="Parse the arguments" data-content="Parse the arguments that were passed into the main() function.
-The parser stops parsing if it finds an undefined option or flag.">parse(arguments)</span>;
+  argResults = parser.<a tabindex="0" role="button" class="highlight" data-toggle="popover" title="Parse the arguments" data-content="Parse the arguments that were passed into the main() function.
+The parser stops parsing if it finds an undefined option or flag.">parse(arguments)</a>;
-  List&lt;String&gt; paths = <span class="highlight" data-toggle="popover" title="Remaining arguments" data-content="To get the arguments that remain after parsing all of the valid options and flags, use the rest property.">argResults.rest</span>;
+  List&lt;String&gt; paths = <a tabindex="0" role="button" class="highlight" data-toggle="popover" title="Remaining arguments" data-content="To get the arguments that remain after parsing all of the valid options and flags, use the rest property.">argResults.rest</a>;

-  dcat(paths, <span class="highlight" data-toggle="popover" title="Refer to options and flags by name" data-content="You can refer to an option or flag by name treating the ArgResults object like a Map.">argResults[lineNumber])</span>;
+  dcat(paths, <a tabindex="0" role="button" class="highlight" data-toggle="popover" title="Refer to options and flags by name" data-content="You can refer to an option or flag by name treating the ArgResults object like a Map.">argResults[lineNumber])</a>;
 }
 ...
 </pre>